pkgulati/survey/README.md

 you must run npm install and bower install,
 You must be running a mongodb instance

+### To vulcanize
+vulcanize all-imports.html > all-imports-vulcanized.html

 ### TODO

-1. Provide Retrival of submitted data with mobile number and PIN
-2. Decide on mandatory fields
+1. Make GOID disabled for existing record
+2. Mobile Friendly
+3. Make History and Audit